 • Heroes and Villains

 In Smart Squirrels, we like to build on all the learning we have completed in Key Stage 1 to enable us to reach new heights – as you know, we squirrels like to reach up high into the trees.
 We try to make our learning fun and engaging for all.
 We’re not afraid to take leaps into the unknown because we never know where that next nugget of learning will be found.

 In Year 4/5 we work hard, challenge ourselves and learn from each other.
-We have an exciting year ahead with topics involving Pharaohs, Vikings, the science of digestion and creepy crawly beasts!
+We have an exciting year ahead with topics involving Mining, Tudors, Potions, Oceans and Allotments.

-The adults working with us this year are Mrs Vernon, Mrs Heaton, Mrs Guest, Miss Spencer and Mrs Underwood
+The adults working with us this year are Mrs Vernon, Mrs Guest and Miss Spencer

 Homework: Homework will be given out every Thursday.
 It should be returned the following Tuesday.
 Every week, there will be spelling activities to complete and times tables in which your child will be tested on.

 Reading: Children need to bring reading books into school every day.
 Please encourage your child to read at home as often as possible!
 Your child should practice reading every day at home for approximately 15 minutes.
 Your child has been given a reading diary for them to record their reads in.
 If they have read to a grown up and they sign it 3 times a week they will earn a dojo point.